How Investing Is like Having a Nice Cup of Coffee

 Investing is similar in that everyone will have their own preferences when it comes to how they approach risk and evaluate the different types of asset classes they want to invest in for their investment portfolios.

 You can take a more “robust” approach to investing by adding more equities to your portfolio if you can stomach the higher risk for potentially higher returns.
-You may also choose to take a more hands-off approach by purchasing an investment-linked plan like Income’s GrowthLink and invest in a wide range of funds that are managed by a team of professional fund managers.
-It also provides protection against death and disability, allowing you to stay protected while your money grows.
+You may also choose to take a more hands-off approach by purchasing an investment-linked plan like Income’s AstraLink, Invest Flex and WealthLink to invest in a wide range of funds that are managed by a team of professional fund managers.
+You may also receive protection against death, terminal illness or total and permanent disability (TPD), allowing you to stay protected while your money grows.

-Note that while Growthlink’s funds are managed by fund managers, it’s still important for you to periodically review and rebalance your investment portfolio, based on the economy, market and fund performance.
+Note that while the funds are managed by fund managers, it’s still important for you to periodically review and rebalance your investment portfolio, based on the economy, market and fund performance.

 Balance can be beneficial